actionprojecteu/airflow-actionproject/StreetSpectra.md

 * The `schema` field contains the specific project slug (URL fragment) for the given Epicollect 5 URL.
 * The `extra` field contains the HTTP page size for downloads.

+This new connection below is created to recover observations form an old StreetSpectra Epicollect 5 project

 ```bash
 airflow connections add \